 There is always a risk of injury when you’re around water or swimming, especially in unmonitored bodies of water.
 Here are some ways you can prevent water-related injuries and illness:

-Wear a Canadian-approved life-jacket or personal flotation device in a boat and make sure it fits.
+Wear a Canadian-approved life jacket or personal flotation device in a boat and make sure it fits.

-Young children should wear life-jackets when they are in, on or around the water.
+Young children should wear life jackets when they are in, on or around the water.
 Stay right beside your child and be aware of fast-moving water.

 Swim with others when there is no lifeguard present and be cautious in open water such as lakes or rivers.